flowmodor/flowmodor/src/pages/blog/half-year-reflections.md

 The [3 MVP features](/blog/my-dream-productivity-app#the-plan) are all implemented and even more polished.
 For example the task list now supports Todoist integration, and the focus report now has a yearly heatmap view.

 The completion of the MVP features also means that I'll soon have a public launch.
 I'm planning to launch it on Product Hunt next week.
 I hope it can bring more exposure and users.
-You can [sign up here](https://www.producthunt.com/products/flowmodor) to get notified when it's live!

 Another important thing is that I've built a [feedback board](https://app.flowmodor.com/feedback) for users to submit feature requests and vote for them: